chrishtr/async-dom/display-locking/explainer.md

 ### Dealing with user input

-One of the difficult aspects of locking an element for display is deciding what to do with user input (e.g. mouse clicks) that are targetted at the element which is locked for display.
+One of the difficult aspects of locking an element for display is deciding what to do with user input (e.g. mouse clicks) that are targeted at the element which is locked for display.

 ##### Queuing up input and replaying

-One option is to queue up the user input and replay it once the element is unlocked.
+One option is to queue up the user input replaying it once the element is unlocked.

-Immediately, there is a problem with this approach: conceptually, user input is targetted at what the user is currently seeing on screen.
+Immediately, there is a problem with this approach: conceptually, user input is targeted at what the user is currently seeing on screen.
 However, when the display is locked for view, it means that whatever is currently visible does not necessarily reflect the DOM that currently comprises the element.
 To put it differently, script could have already mutated the DOM, removed interactive